hrishikeshkini/Dog-Breed-Prediction/README.md

 If pip is not already installed, Follow this [link](https://pip.pypa.io/en/stable/installation/)

 ## Deployement on Heroku
-Create a virtual app on Heroku website.
+Create a virtual app on Heroku Cloud.
 You can either connect your github profile or download cli to manually deploy this project.
 Follow the instruction given on [Heroku Documentation](https://devcenter.heroku.com/articles/getting-started-with-python) to deploy a web app.

 ## Bugs & Logs